malloydata/malloy/docs/_src/language/join.md

 }
 ```

-To give the joined explore a different name within the source explore, specify the name of the explore being joined in between `join` and `on`.
+To give the joined explore a different name within the source explore, use `is` to specify the name of the explore.

 ```malloy
 explore: airports is table('malloy-data.faa.airports') {